-Paddling on Fay Slough with your line in the water can be quite mesmerizing as you watch the animals frolicking along the shore.
-The Fay Slough offers some of the best paddling opportunities in Northern California.
-Additional recreational opportunities are plentiful in the Arcata Bay, and around Fay Slough.
+Paddling on Fay Slough, with your line in the water, can be a mesmerizing experience as you watch the animals frolicking along the shore.
+The slough offers some of the best paddling opportunities in Northern California, with plentiful additional recreational activities available in the surrounding Arcata Bay area.

-Many species of migratory songbirds utilize this habitat, as well as egrets, herons and various raptors.
-There are more than one hundred bird species in the Fay Slough.
-Many species of reptiles and amphibians can also be seen from a kayak.
+This habitat is utilized by a variety of migratory songbirds, as well as egrets, herons, and various raptors.
+In fact, over one hundred bird species can be found in the Fay Slough.
+Kayakers may also spot numerous species of reptiles and amphibians.

-There is parking at the trailhead to hike or bike into the slough and wetlands.
-The trail is flat that winds through the pasture before running parallel to the slough.
-The trail goes for about a mile before you hit the slough, whereupon it splits in two directions.
+There is a flat trail that winds through the pasture and runs parallel to the slough, providing access from a trailhead with parking.
+The trail extends for about a mile before reaching the slough, where it splits into two directions.

-Improved boat launching facilities are located throughout the bay at Fields Landing, Samoa Peninsula, at the Eureka Public Marina, under the southern end of the Samoa Bridge, at Hookton Slough on the Humboldt Bay National Wildlife Refuge, and at the Arcata Marsh and Wildlife Sanctuary.
-It is important to note that the Hookton Slough launching area is for non-motorized watercraft only, and the Arcata ramp is shallow and usable only at high tides.
+Improved boat launching facilities are located throughout Arcata Bay, including at Fields Landing, Samoa Peninsula, the Eureka Public Marina, under the Samoa Bridge, at Hookton Slough on the Humboldt Bay National Wildlife Refuge, and at the Arcata Marsh and Wildlife Sanctuary.
+It's important to note that the Hookton Slough launch is for non-motorized watercraft only, and the Arcata ramp is shallow, making it usable only at high tides.

 Map of Fay Slough